 Book your city tour!

-Do you want a tour on a different day or time, or do you need more information?
-Get in touch with me through the form or through groningen@latijnopstraat.nl.
-Booking an extra tour is possible from a minimum of 4 participants.
+Do you want a tour on a different day, or do you need more information?
+Get in touch with me through the form or at groningen@latijnopstraat.nl.